graphery/graphane-doc/minimal/index.md

 features:
   - title: Declarative Syntax
     details: Experience a simplified approach to creating and manipulating powerful graphs.
 With our intuitive templating directives, you can reduce the learning curve and increase productivity effortlessly.
-  - title: Fast Library
-    details: Provides a simple, extremely fast and tiny size library for a powerful SVG generation and manipulation.
-Its API is very close to the SVG structure and it's very easy to use.
   - title: Data Binding
     details: Our rendering engine efficiently detects and applies changes to the graphical representation by utilizing proxies.
 Stay in sync with data updates and ensure seamless visual updates.
   - title: Powerful and Aesthetic